PritiSheoran/TechExcel-Modernize-applications-to-be-AI-ready/Scenario/Hackathon/Challenge-4.md

    - Create an **Azure Storage account** and **container**.
    - Clone the GitHub repository `https://github.com/microsoft/TechExcel-Modernize-applications-to-be-AI-ready.git`, which contains hotel brochures, into your folder named **AssetsRepo**.
    - Upload the brochures to the storage container.
-The brochures are located in the local path:
+The brochures are located in the path:

       `TechExcel-Modernize-applications-to-be-AI-ready/Assets/PDFs`